sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/troubleshooting/cli.md

 The detailed list of supported systems (manufacturer and product family and the required instrumentation stack) is listed in [Sentry's Hardware Connectors Library](https://www.sentrysoftware.com/docs/hardware-connectors/latest/platform-requirements.html).

-The quantity and quality of the information that **${project.name}** will be able to gather depends on the instrumentation stack available on the targeted host.
+The quantity and quality of the information that **${project.name}** will gather depends on the instrumentation stack available on the targeted host.

 ![Output example for an HP ProLiant system](../images/hws-proliant.png)